Darla Forrester: Reception

-During a feature on what storylines were working and not working for the show, a Soap World reporter thought Darla's return to help out Aly was "a disaster".
+During a 2014 feature on what storylines were working and not working for the show, a Soap World reporter thought Darla's return to help out Aly was "a disaster".
 The reporter wondered why the producers brought back a popular character if they were not going to use all of her, saying "forcing a fun and effervescent actress like Schae Harrison to play a 'dismembered floating head' is stupid."

+In 2022, Charlie Mason from Soaps She Knows placed Darla 27th on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "Yeah, yeah, the original Sally Spectra's gal Friday was meant to be the embodiment of a dumb-blonde joke.
+But she had the last laugh, making us care more when she passed away than we ever imagined we would."